MarksBench/mb_24x256_512_CP/README.md

 **NOTE(2): You must call i2c.try_lock() and i2c.unlock() each time you call this driver.
 Make sure no other devices have the I2C bus locked when using the 24x256/512.

 **NOTE(3): This driver is intended to be as simple as possible to use.
-As a result it does byte writes instead of page writes.
-That means that each time you write a byte, the entire page is re-written in the EEPROM.
-This can/will wear the EEPROM significantly faster than doing a page write.
-Other options are sequential writes or saving data in RAM and writing them 128 bytes at a time.
+As a result it does byte writes instead of page writes. *That means that each time you write a byte, the entire page is re-written in the EEPROM.
+This can/will wear the EEPROM significantly faster than doing a page write.* Other options are sequential writes or page writes, but they are not part of this driver.

 **NOTE(4): Thanks to KJRC on the Adafruit forums for testing and providing feedback and ideas!